suyjuris/obst/README.md

     ./build.sh gcc debug

 suffices for a debug build.
-This will compile and link `platform_linux.cpp`, enabling C++14.
+This will compile and link `platform_linux.cpp`.
 You can do that by hand, if you prefer.
-In terms of dependencies, you need OpenGL 3.2, X11 and Xrandr, which should be present on any Linux desktop set up in the last decade.
+In terms of dependencies, you need OpenGL 3.2, X11 and Xrandr (link `-lGL -lX11 -lXrandr`), which should be present on any Linux desktop set up in the last decade.
+C++14 support has to be enabled.

     ./build.sh gcc release

-creates the release build.
+This creates the release build.
 There is one additional consideration for shipping: I prefer distributing just a single executable.
 Hence, you can run

     ./obst --pack

-to pack the necessary ressources (the fonts) into the binary.
+to pack the necessary ressources (the fonts and their license) into the binary.
 This will create an `obst_packed` executable.
 It still needs the dynamic libraries present at runtime, but I am reasonably confident that these are preinstalled on any somewhat modern system.

 ## The source code